anisoprint/aura-docs/docs/aura-connect/quickstart/index.md

 ![Login screen](./media/login_screen.png)

-Use your accounts credentials in order to login
+Use your accounts credentials To login

 After a successful login you will see the [Dashboard](/aura-connect/gui/#dashboard)